grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 We hope you find the Grain formatter useful.
 Please report any mis-formatting through Github issues.
 If you get really stuck you can use for formatter-ignore annotation to avoid the formatter from changing the code.

-This is just the first version, and we look forward to bringing in-place reformatting and format checking very soon
+This is just the first version, and we look forward to bringing in-place reformatting and format checking very soon!